Many tell us what to think. I ask my readers to be skeptical. Question me and others.

 Conservatives versus liberals

 Before elaborating more on the merit of this thesis, let me focus on a mere technicality.
-If conservatives versus liberals were a meaningful division, it would mean that the truth is somewhere between these two options; the right solutions would be always on hand from one side or another of the political spectrum.
-And, if brought to light, in most instances it would prevail.
+If conservatives versus liberals were a meaningful division, it would mean that the truth is somewhere between these two options; the right solutions would always be on hand from one side or another of the political spectrum.
+And, if brought to light, in most instances, it would prevail.
 This is not what has been going on in Washington for the last twenty years or so.
-In science or in business, every time two opposite points of view come across there is a way to sort out the facts, and apply the available knowledge in order to reach a constructive conclusion.
+In science or business, every time two opposite points of view come across, there is a way to sort out the facts and apply the available knowledge to reach a constructive conclusion.
 This does not happen when conservatives and liberals need to do something together.
-Regardless if someone is a conservative or liberal, one needs to acknowledge that approaching our problems in the conservative versus liberal dimensions is unproductive; it does not work.
-I believe that it is infertile because of etheric and often deceptive meaning of these terms.
-In science and in business it is impossible to reach any useful conclusion if reference points are not clearly defined.
-It is the same in politics because meanings of terms “conservative” and “liberal” or “progressive” are vague.
-When it comes down to the details of political debates and decisions there are not solid reference points; hence, disagreements become emotional and personal.
-With the lack of clarity, particular interests prevail in political decision to the point that, with every day passing, Americans’ distrust of the political establishment goes even deeper.
+Regardless of whether someone is a conservative or liberal, one needs to acknowledge that approaching our problems in the conservative versus liberal dimensions is unproductive; it does not work.
+I believe that it is infertile because of the etheric and often deceptive meaning of these terms.
+In science and business, it is impossible to reach any useful conclusion if reference points are not clearly defined.
+It is the same in politics because the meanings of the terms “conservative” and “liberal” or “progressive” are vague.
+There are no solid reference points when it comes to the details of political debates and decisions.
+Hence, disagreements become emotional and personal.
+With the lack of clarity, particular interests prevail in political decisions to the point that, with every day passing, Americans’ distrust of the political establishment goes even deeper.

-The meaningful improvement can happen if we all agree on the unproductivity of conservatives versus liberals division and express our political orientation in relation to other reference points.
-In other words if we find other terms, assumingly more precise, that will replace terms “conservative” and “liberal”.
+A meaningful improvement can happen if we all agree on the unproductivity of the division between conservatives and liberals and express our political orientation in relation to other reference points.
+In other words, if we find other terms, assumingly more precise, that will replace the terms “conservative” and “liberal”.
 I propose that we abandon using the term “conservative” and replace it with the term “capitalist” in the meaning of a supporter of capitalism.
 Similarly, I suggest that we abandon using the term “liberal” or “progressive” and replace it with “socialist” as a supporter of socialism.

-To visualize the change I propose, let me bring up an analogy from the high school geometry, as shown on the picture.
+To visualize the change I propose, let me bring up an analogy from high school geometry, as shown in the picture.

 xyRalpha